Barandis/kessel/src/docs/parsers/pipe.md

                         // Expected a lowercase letter
 ```

-Applies some parsers in order, then returns the result of a function to which all of the parser results have been passed.

-`fn` will be passed one argument for every member of `ps`.
-JavaScript does not enforce that there has to be a parameter for each passed argument, but likely you will want to provide an `fn` that has an arity equal to the number of parsers in `ps`.

-In the example, the `upper` and `lower` parsers are applied, and the results of each are passed to an arity-2 function which lowercases the first argument and uppercases the second.
+In this example, the `upper` and `lower` parsers are applied, and the results of each are passed to an arity-2 function which lowercases the first argument and uppercases the second.
 The first failure example (`f`) shows non-fatal failure caused by the first parser failing non-fatally, but the second (`t`) shows a fatal failure caused by a parser (`upper` in this case) consuming a character before a later parser fails.

-Unlike [`sequence`](sequence.md), `null` parser results are *not* discarded.
-This ensures that the same number of arguments will be passed to `fn` no matter the results of the parsers.

-There is another version of this parser ([`pipeB`](pipeb.md)) that fails non-fatally and backtracks if the parser that fails does so non-fatally.

-`fn` can return anything, so this is one of the few combinators that can return something other than a string.

-`pipe(p1, p2, fn)` is an optimized implementation of `chain(p1, a => chain(p2, b => always(fn(a, b))))`, `pipe(p1, p2, p3, fn)` is an optimized implementation of `chain(p1, a => chain(p2, b => chain(p3, c => always(fn(a, b, c)))))`, and so on.

 #### Parameters